-This option creates an image file.
-Set the path for this file under Temporary File on the Image tab.
-The image file can be written to CD at a later time.
-To do this, use $Tools \rightarrow Burn CD Image$.
+DVD at a later time.
+To do this, use Tools > Burn CD Image or Tools > Burn DVD ISO Image.
 If this option is used, all other options in this section are deactivated.

 Remove Image

 Remove the temporary image file from hard disk when finished.